breakintoprogram/next-bbc-basic/releases/README.md

 For the latter, please use the nex file that ends in "_em"; this binary is assembled slightly differently to get around some bugs in the emulator, namely ULA hardware scrolling.

+##### 20210520: Version 0.04
+- Added filled triangle graphics routine
+- Improved line editor

 ##### 20210516: Version 0.03
 - Added MODE command
 - Added line and circle graphics routines
 - Star commands can now take decimal or hex values
 - Graphics routines for Layer 2 and ULA now split into separate files
-- Bug fixes:
-	- Z80 assembler output now tabulated correctly
-	- Spectrum (C) symbol now remapped as ASCII 0xA9

 ##### 20210513: Version 0.02
-- Added Z80N instrructions to Z80 assembler - see [test_assembler_Z80N.bbc](../tests/test_assembler_Z80N.bbc) for example test code
+- Added Z80N instructions to Z80 assembler - see [test_assembler_Z80N.bbc](../tests/test_assembler_Z80N.bbc) for example test code
-- Bug fixes

 ##### 20210510: Version 0.01
 - Turbo mode command renamed from *RUN to *TURBO